blizzhackers/kolbot-SoloPlay/README.md

 ![image](https://user-images.githubusercontent.com/60308670/124204971-36979300-daae-11eb-84e1-5c424dc36578.png)

 ## What is this?
-This is my version of SoloLeveling cloned from the master branch on 6/30/2021.
-Everything from then on is my code unless otherwise stated.
+GuysSoloLeveling is an hands-off autoplay script to take any charcter diablo 2 character class from 1-99 using Kolbot.
+It will level towards an end-game build that you choose.
 My verison includes new builds, bug fixes, feature updates, and more.
+See ```Brief History``` for more info.

 If you are enjoying my version consider supporting me at https://www.buymeacoffee.com/theBGuy